Kate Actress’ 6-item prayer list for son as he finally hits 18

-- Kate Actress celebrated her son Leon Karanja's 18th birthday with a heartfelt message on Instagram
+- Kate Actress celebrated her son Leon Kamau's 18th birthday with a heartfelt message on Instagram

 - She reflected on the challenges and triumphs of motherhood